In Search of the Perfect Pint

 These experiments are next on the docket for the trip, as we head to Titusville to check out Dudek's Blue Canoe.

 The establishment fits somewhere between Sprague and Timber Creek in terms of feel.
-There’s more of a hustle and bustle among the dining crowd, but Blue Canoe still has a homey, relaxed feel to it.
-A host’s podium greets patrons at the door, as the bar is close by on the left.
-The bar itself is a dark shade of blue, with a small trough that freezes over runsning across so that beers sitting on the bar can rest on a nice, cold place.
+There's more of a hustle and bustle among the dining crowd, but Blue Canoe still has a homey, relaxed sense to it.
+A host's podium greets patrons at the door, as the bar is close by on the left.
+The bar itself is a dark shade of blue, with a small trough that freezes over running across so that beers sitting on the bar can rest on a nice, cold place.

 Dudek is sitting at the bar, coming in on his day off to chat.
 The man reminds me of Allyn from Voodoo with his goatee, glasses, and hat all fairly similar to the Meadville brewer's.
 However, they share more than just a visual connection, as Dudek used to work with Allyn before leaving for Blue Canoe for more creative freedom.

 Blue Canoe has made it a habit to throw some more exotic beers up on the chalk board, which is unsurprisingly mounted to a blue canoe.
 Much to Dudek's delight, craft beer is growing in not only size, but also in reputation.

 "People are getting a lot more beer savvy around here," Dudek says.
 "There's been a lot of beers that I've put on the board thinking 'Man, nobody is going to drink this,' and some of them are the quickest-selling beers, like the bacon beer I had.
 I thought for sure people would drink one of them just to try it and it would be in our cold room for a year.
 It sold really quickly and I was surprised."